 Note 2: EACH SHIFT means that the surveillance is required to be performed once anytime during the standard working shift of the performing organization.
 Exceptions are stated in specific LCOs.

-Note 3: DAILY means that the surveillance is performed once each day anytime during the day that the equipment/system is to be used.
+Note 3: DAILY means that the surveillance is performed once each day anytime during the day that the equipment/system is to be used, or prior to the initial use of the vehicle/equipment when specified.